openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Making a Transifex Project for each Repository
 ==============================================

-tCRIL pays for each Transifex Project.
 As translation support is provided for more repos, the total cost will also increase.
-In addition, each Transifex Project will need to be maintained separately, making debugging issues or tracking the progress of each Transifex Project time-consuming.
+A Transifex Project houses the content to be translated and needs to be created before any content can be added for translation.
+Transifex Projects can only support 1 GitHub repository each and need to be maintained separately.
+Maintaining a Transifex Project involves adjusting configurations, adding new languages, assigning translators to projects, or any other miscellaneous irregular tasks that would be time-consuming at a larger scale.
+If we adda a Transifex Project, each Transifex Project will need to be maintained separately, making debugging issues or tracking the progress of each Transifex Project time-consuming.